Cheapest Raspberry Pi Guitar Amp Modeler Rig Under $250 in 2026

 The Pi 5 also benefits from the RP1 I/O controller’s better USB handling compared to the BCM2711’s integrated USB — you’ll see fewer xruns on sustained heavy playing.

 Verdict for this budget: If you can stretch to Pi 5, do it.
-The $35–40 CAD difference buys you headroom that actually matters.
+The $35–40 difference buys you headroom that actually matters.
 The Pi 4 build is documented below as the budget floor, but the Pi 5 is the recommended path.

 Audio Interface: Behringer UCA222 vs UMC22

-Behringer UCA222 — ~$20–25 CAD
+Behringer UCA222 — ~$20–25

 The UCA222 is USB class-compliant, plug-and-play on Raspberry Pi OS with no driver fiddling.
 That’s its main virtue.
 The instrument input is not a proper high-impedance guitar input — it’s a stereo RCA plus a single 1/4″ input at around 10kΩ impedance.
 A passive single-coil pickup will sound thin and slightly high-frequency-harsh through it.